 What if I indicate that I have symptoms?

-If you report symptoms consistent with COVID-19, you will be asked to self-isolate and you will be provided with information to seek medical advice and/or testing.
+If you report symptoms consistent with COVID-19, you will be asked to self-isolate and provided with information to seek medical advice and/or testing.
 Students and faculty with symptoms may not attend classes in person.

 Is my health information available to others?

-Your response to the symptom questions will not be shared with other campus personnel, including Curry Health, nor with the local health department.
+Responses to symptom questions will not be shared with other campus personnel, including Curry Health, nor with the local health department.
 UM will be monitoring response rates from students, faculty and staff to determine compliance with this important health monitoring process.

 What can I do to help?